JeffDeCola/my-go-examples/basic-syntax/methods/area-shapes-methods/README.md

-# shapes
+# area-shapes-methods

-_Using methods to define and calculate the area and perimeter of geometric shapes._
+_Using methods to calculate the area of a rectangle and circle._

 Other examples using,